pocomane/brewed-in-the-apocalypse/bita.md

 when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
 If there is something not clear in scene or that you think is interesting to know about, ask it to the scenarist.
+Ask also if your actions bring you to a new situation you want to know about.

 Here, since it is a player move, "you" just means "the player".
 So the player have to reply to the "What do you do" telling the action of eir character.
 There